Find an Orthodontist near you

 Does teeth shifting hurt?

-How to prevent your teeth from shifting
+How can you stop your teeth from shifting?

 There are many ways that you can prevent your teeth from shifting after your orthodontic treatment, which include: